iandrosov/salesforce-web-to-any-object/README.md

 1. In App Launcher, select the **Web 2 Any Object** app.

-## Installing Permission Navigator using an Unlocked Package
+## Installing Web2AnyObject using an Unlocked Package

 1. [Sign up](https://www.salesforce.com/form/signup/) for a Developer org or use your existing sandbox, enable My Domain, and deploy it to all users.